thinhvoduc/craftycle-ios/README.md

   * Edit `$BASE_URL` in App's Build Settings, under User-Defined section, in both Debug and Release.
   * [CocoaPods](https://cocoapods.org/).
     Open Terminal from and type `sudo gem install cocoapods` to install [CocoaPods](https://cocoapods.org/).
-    Note: In this project we are not going to heavily rely on open source libraries, the purpose is to get familar with CocoaPod(Dependency manager) and how to integrate Objective-C code in Swift project.
+    Note: In this project we are not going to heavily rely on open source libraries, the purpose is to get familar with CocoaPods(Dependency manager) and how to integrate Objective-C code in Swift project.
-    To see how to initialize a CocoaPod project and how to integrate Objective-C code in Swift project, please check this [appendix](#appendix).
+    To see how to initialize a CocoaPod project and how to integrate Objective-C code in Swift project, please check out this [appendix](#appendix).
   * To run the project, open `Craftycle.xcworkspace` instead of `Craftycle.xcodeproj`.
 This git project does not ignore the Pod files so simply open `Craftycle.xcworkspace` and hit run.
     Note: In case you do not see `Craftycle.xcworkspace`, open Terminal on this project's directory, run `pod install`, then you should see `Craftycle.xcworkspace`.

 ## <a name="architecture">Architecture